 But before I clicked to view my quotes I noticed the fine print asking me to agree to allow “marketing partners to contact you for marketing/telemarketing purposes at the number and address provided above….”
 So much for no spam.

 Results: After a short wait, the quoting tool produced three life insurance companies with buttons allowing me to “Check Price.”
-Clicking one of these links redirected me to the start of the life insurance carrier’s own quoting process.
+Clicking one of these links redirected me to the start of the life insurance company’s own quoting process.
 The page also offered me the option to speak with a licensed insurance agent.

 Like Nerdwallet, ValuePenguin is a personal finance site dedicated to helping consumers make informed decisions about their credit cards, banking, investments, and insurance.
 The site offers quoting tools, in-depth financial product reviews, and analyses of industry trends.

 How it works: ValuePenguin’s quoting tool asked me for my state of residence, gender, age, and smoking status.
-It then directed me to an informational page listing average term life insurance rates by age, along with other basic information about life insurance.
+It then directed me to an informational page listing average term insurance rates by age, along with other basic information about life insurance.
 I also had the option to fill in a second quoting tool which asked for just my zip code.

 Everquote actually has two websites.
 One is a typical lead generation insurance site with quoting tools for auto, home, and life insurance.
 The other, Everquote Pro, is for insurance agents—it provides a way for agents to sign up to receive information about visitors to the site who use the quoting tools.